Code4Community/multiplayer-api/README.md

 # Multiplayer Game API
 Stateful web API for n-player multiplayer games.
 Built using AWS Lambda and Amazon DynamoDB.
+See our example project [here](https://code4community.github.io/multiplayer-api/examples/).

 ## Documentation
 /{gameid} GET: send a gameid to getGameState, which returns the current state of the game at that gameid after the other player moves.